richandersonio/go-abuseipdb/README.md

 ## V2 created - 6/12/22

-Changes:
+* Updated to Go 1.18

-Updated to 1.18
+* Fix bug in one of the examples
-Fix bug in one of the examples
+* Module now uses github.com/richandersonio/go-abuseipdb/v2
-Module now uses github.com/richandersonio/go-abuseipdb/v2
+* Add code example of calling the package to the docs